enormandeau/barque/README.md

 ## Description

-**Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high quality barcoding databases.
+**Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high-quality barcoding databases.

-It can also produce OTUs, which are then annotated using a database and then these OTUs are used as a database.
+**Barque** can also produce OTUs, which are then annotated using a database.
+These annotated OTUs are used as a database to find read counts per OTU per sample.

 ## Use cases